 You can look at the full decision of the Court here.

 Super Lawyers named Chicago intellectual property attorney Peter Lubin a Super Lawyer and Chicago copyright infringement lawyer Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Chicago business trial lawyers have over thirty years of experience in litigating, intellectual property cases including copyright infringement and trade secret cases, insurance coverage disputes, franchise and dealer termination, breach of contract, complex class action, copyright, partnership, and shareholder oppression suits, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Naperville and Glen Ellyn franchise and dealer termination lawyers, civil litigation lawyers, and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.